 On-site SEO encompasses all the actions you can take on your actual website to improve your rankings.

 Off-site SEO, on the other hand, involves all the things on the web (but not on your actual website) that help you rank better.
 These can include backlinks, guest blogging, unlinked brand mentions, and social media marketing.
 Off-site SEO is really about building a website’s reputation.

-Below, we’re going to look at 8 mistakes to avoid on your website, so these all fall into the on-site SEO category.
+Now we’re going to look at 8 mistakes to avoid on your website, all of which fall into the on-site SEO category.